Mamamoo's Whee In releases music video for 'Good bye'

 Sept.
 4 (UPI) -- Whee In, a member from South Korean girl group Mamamoo, has released a new music video for her song "Good bye" from her upcoming solo album, Soar.

-The video shows that Whee In was not mourning the loss of a male partner, but rather a female one.
+The video shows that the actress was not mourning the loss of a male partner, but rather a female one.
 She paints over her former lover's painting in a rage.

 Whee In is the latest Mamamoo member to release solo work following Hwasa who released her solo debut in February.